Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 # Modal GUIs
 ## Motivation
-ModalWX is Khitchdee'sa in-house PC GUI app development tool
+ModalWX is Khitchdee's in-house PC GUI app development tool
 that uses a new way of designing a PC GUI known as a Modal GUI.
 We are releasing it as open source to encourage devs to evaluate modal GUIs
 for their workstation apps.